Droid 4

 The Motorola Droid 4 (XT894) is a smartphone made by Motorola Mobility.
-It was released with Android 2.3 and can be upgraded to Android 4.1.
-It was released on Verizon Wireless's network on February 10, 2012.
-It is the successor to Motorola's Droid 3, and is one of the first smartphones to support GLONASS in addition to GPS.
+It was released on Verizon Wireless's network on February 10, 2012 and is the successor to Motorola's Droid 3.
+It was released with Android 2.3 (Gingerbread) and can be upgraded to Android 4.1 (Jelly Bean).
+Droid 4 was one of the first smartphones to support GLONASS in addition to GPS.